What to Pack for a Winter Vacation in the Smoky Mountains

 Winter weather is best known for its frigid breeze and piercing winds.
 However, if you remember to pack an extra layer or two for each of your outfits, you and your family can easily avoid this discomfort.
 Not to mention, if you plan on hiking in the Smoky Mountains this winter, you want to keep in mind that the temperatures will drop an average of 3.5 degrees Fahrenheit for every 1,000 feet you gain in elevation.
-Please keep in mind, in addition to an extra jacket and long-sleeve shirt, layers also include wearing a hat, gloves, a scarf, sunglasses and anything else you can pack to keep yourself covered and protected from the cold weather.
+Layers are the most important thing to remember when wondering what to wear in Gatlinburg in December, January and February.
+Please keep in mind, in addition to an extra jacket and long-sleeve shirt, layers also include wearing a hat, gloves, a scarf and anything else you can pack to keep yourself covered and protected from the cold weather.

 Our favorite layering items include: